alranel/cino/README.md

 cino-server and cino-runner are provided under the terms of the AGPL-3.0 license.

-The cino library is provided under the terms of the MIT library for easier inclusion in any other project.
+The cino library is provided under the terms of the MIT license for easier inclusion in any other project.

 cino was developed with 💙 by Alessandro Ranellucci.